conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 * If host OS is Apple OS family (`macOS`/`iOS`/`watchOS`/`tvOS`), `-headerpad_max_install_names` flag should be passed to linker, except if host OS is `iOS`/`watchOS`/`tvOS` and `tools.apple:enable_bitcode` is enabled.

-* `tools.build:jobs` conf from profile should be honored, except if it leads to race conditions.
+* `tools.build:jobs` conf from profile should be honored, except if it leads to race conditions (build robustness has precedence over build speed).

 ## Package